beauxsoleils/image-classification-mnist/README.md

 [--help] [--epochs EPOCHS] [--learning_rate LEARNING_RATE] [--save SAVE]
 ```

 ## TODO:
-- Build an interface for performing inference with
 - Build a CNN for more elaborate image classification tasks using the Fashion-MNIST dataset and eventually SVHN.